Zero Waste Feminine Hygiene

 Just like any change, it will take some getting used to.
 You won’t be able to judge if something is better for you until you actually try it.
 So for a start, why not try cloth pantyliners instead?

 Cloth pantyliners are less of a mess as no blood is involved, and they are smaller, thinner and much easier to clean.

 Give cloth pantyliners a go, and then once you are comfortable with that, you can transition to cloth pads.
 Or the Menstrual Cup, whichever is your cup of tea (see what I did there...).

-I’ve been using cloth pantyliners and pads for close to a decade now, and cannot imagine going back to using itchy, dry disposables.
+I’ve been using cloth pantyliners and pads for close to a decade now, before transitioning to a Menstrual Cup in the past few years, and cannot imagine going back to using itchy, dry disposables.
 Plenty of other women have made the transition and have glowing testimonials to give.

 You can be one of us, too.
 Just give it a chance.

 Achievement Award: Eliminate altogether by switching from disposable pads or tampons to reusable cloth pads or the Menstrual Cup.

 Points For Effort: Alternate between disposables and reusables to reduce the amount of waste.

 Um, Maybe Not: Menstrual Cup and cloth pads not your thing?
 That’s okay, continue as you do, and find some other waste to eliminate!
 Check out other recommendations here.